OneIdentity/safeguard-ps/README.md

 To install a pre-release version of safeguard-ps you need to use the latest version of PowerShellGet if you aren't already.
-Windows comes with one installed, but you want the newest.
-To install PowerShellGet:
+Windows comes with one installed, but you want the newest and it requires the `-Force` parameter to get it.

+If you don't have PowerShellGet, run:

 ```Powershell
 > Install-Module PowerShellGet -Force